-I love cornbread, corn muffins, corn chowder-anything with corn.
-I especially love finding little kernels of corn as I savor any of these items.
+I love cornbread, corn muffins, corn chowder, corn on the cob-anything with corn.
+I especially love finding little kernels of corn in all of these items.
 Here is the cornbread recipe I use for Thanksgiving stuffing every year.
 Yes, you can go out a buy ready made cornbread; but where’s the fun in that?

 Prep time: 15 minutes